lacros-tropos/larda/README.md

 You just need to know the link to the backend backend of choice and may move to Quickstart.

 #### local
 For local data it is necessary to include the source in a certain directory structure.
+For the setup of the config files consult the Guide to config-files.

 ```
 ├── larda        # github managed source code